sofar/how-to-clear/03-mixing.md

 only need to work on small subsets of the data to perform the needed operations to update or install components.

 `swupd` uses separate files for content and for metadata.
-The content is often shared between versions and these duplicates are not stored on the server or the client.
-The content is also compressed on the server, and each piece of content is identified by a hash value that is unique for both the content of the data, and the properties of the inode on the file system.
+Content often does not change between versions.
+To save space the server only stores one copy of each file in the version that it was last updated.
+This content is also compressed on the server, and each piece of content is identified by a hash value that is unique for both the content of the data, and the properties of the inode on the file system.
 In this way, if a file changes permissions, xattr tags